mhaugrud/msumcspy/_sources/ClassesBasics/ConvertinganObjecttoaString.rst

 The default functionality provided by Python tells you that ``p`` is an object of type ``Account``.
 However, it does not tell you anything about the specific state of the Account.

-.. index:: method; magic
+.. index:: override, method; magic

-We can improve on this representation if we include a special method call ``__str__``.
+We can improve on this representation if we include a special method called ``__str__``.
 Notice that this method uses the same naming convention as the constructor, that is two underscores (dunder) before and after the name.
 Python commonly uses this naming technique for special methods (**magic methods**).

-The ``__str__`` method is responsible for returning a string representation as defined by the class creator.
-In other words, you as the programmer, get to choose what an ``Account`` should look like when it gets printed.
+The ``__str__`` method is responsible for creating and returning a string for an object the class.
+You as the programmer, get to choose what an ``Account`` string should look like.
 In this case, we have decided that the string representation will include the values of the balance attribute as well as some formatting.

-The ``__str__`` method must create and return a string.
+When a programmer changes the meaning of a pre-defined method, we say that we **override** the method.

 .. activecode:: c1j